Luxray997/ECE366Project2/part_c/README.md

 Team Members and Contributions:

-Akbar Aman (aaman7@uic.edu) – Developed the core MIPS assembly code for the Fibonacci(n) program and wrote structured pseudocode in Python to guide the implementation.

-Luke Abraham (lukeca3@uic.edu) – Contributed to coding the MIPS assembly program, set up the GitHub repository, and ensured proper version control for collaboration.
+Akbar Aman (aaman7@uic.edu) – Tested code and added debugging lines to code to ensure correct implementation and displaying of fib(n) as well as Odd/Even output.

+Luke Abraham (lukeca3@uic.edu) – Developed core logic to blend both part a and b to complete the functioning of "fibparity".

-Ugo Alozie (ualoz2@uic.edu) – Assisted in coding and debugging the Fibonacci program to ensure correctness and efficiency.
+Ugo Alozie (ualoz2@uic.edu) –  Wrote README and assisted in coding.

-All members contributed equally, with each person responsible for approximately 33% of the project.

 GitHub Repository
 Link: https://github.com/Luxray997/ECE366Project2